D3DEnergetic/FIDASIM/docs/user-guide/01_getting_started/01_install.md

 * [Ford](https://github.com/cmacmackin/ford) for creating HTML documentation (Optional)
 * [LinkChecker](http://wummel.github.io/linkchecker/) for validating HTML documentation (Optional)

-Click [here](../03_technical/06_dependencies.html) or more specific information about the dependencies.
 ##Getting FIDASIM source
-It is a fact of nature that you cannot run code you haven't installed.
-There are two ways correcting this.
+It's rather difficult to run software you haven't downloaded.
+There are two ways of getting the source code.

 ###Downloading source directly
 The most recent version of FIDASIM ({!../VERSION!}) can be downloaded from [here](https://github.com/D3DEnergetic/FIDASIM/releases)